X-Niter/ZombieBlockSurvival/DEVELOPMENT.md

 This guide provides detailed instructions for developing the SevenToDie Minecraft plugin using GitHub workflows, without needing to maintain a continuous Replit session.

+## AI-Powered Development

+This project includes AI-powered development capabilities that can automatically analyze code, fix bugs, implement features, and improve performance.
+For detailed information on using these features, see [AI Development Guide](.github/AI_DEVELOPMENT.md).

 ## GitHub Workflow Development

 GitHub Actions provides powerful CI/CD capabilities that we can leverage for development.
 This project includes two main workflows: